axelluguercio/nodejs_rest_api/README.md

 ### Test the API

-To test the api, first it has to make a POST requesto to $(HOST)/DevOps/token, which will return a token to make the request.
+To test the api, first it has to make a POST request to $(HOST)/DevOps/token, which will return a token to make the request.

 ```
 # save host url